nplathe/pyJSON-Schema-Loader-and-JSON-Editor/doc/source/installation.md

 It is highly recommended to create a virtual environment for installation and building an executable.

-With an [Anaconda installation](https://www.anaconda.com/), a new environment is created via
+With a [conda managed distribution](https://docs.conda.io/en/latest/), a new environment is created via

 ```bash
 conda create -n <yourenvname> python=3.10.9